 Medications that you can purchase at the drugstore for gas include ingredients like simethicone, alpha-galactosidase, and charcoal.
-These can help relieve minor attacks of gas, and may be of some use.
-These compounds have minimal side effects and they are inexpensive, so it’s worth a try to see if one of these medications gives you any relief.
+These can help relieve minor attacks of gas and may be of some use.
+These have minimal side effects and they are inexpensive.
+It’s worth trying to see if these medications give you any relief.

-Regardless of what may be causing your IBS, gas is often worsened by eating certain foods.
+Regardless of what may be causing your IBS, eating certain foods often worsens gas.
 Try keeping a food journal and note which symptoms you experience after every meal.
-In this way, you may be able to identify which foods give you gas.
+This may help you identify which foods give you gas.

 Certain foods are known to cause gas.
-The biggest culprit is any food that is high in dietary fiber.
-This includes beans, whole grains, and fruits and vegetables—especially when raw.
+The biggest culprits are any foods that are high in dietary fiber.
+This includes beans, whole grains, and fruits and vegetables.
 The double-edged sword is that fiber can also help relieve constipation.

 If you’re thinking of increasing your fiber intake to ease constipation, consider taking a supplement and slowly adding it to your diet.
 Supplemental fiber usually causes less gas than getting fiber through your diet.
-Be sure to speak with your doctor about it first and take your supplement with plenty of water.
+Be sure to speak with your doctor first and take your supplement with plenty of water.

 Other, lesser-known offenders may include: